M2Team/NanaBox/ReadMe.md

 from Microsoft.

 **All kinds of contributions will be appreciated.
-All suggestions, pull requests and issues are welcome.**
+All suggestions, pull requests, and issues are welcome.**

 If you want to sponsor the development of NanaBox, please read the document of [NanaBox Sponsor Edition](Documents/SponsorEdition.md).
 It's free for all